4d/docs/docs/API/SessionClass.md

 ### Session types

-Three types of sessions are supported by this class:
+The following types of sessions are supported by this class:

 - [**Web user sessions**](WebServer/sessions.md): Web user sessions are available when [scalable sessions are enabled in your project](WebServer/sessions.md#enabling-sessions).
 They are used for Web and REST connections, and can be assigned privileges.
 - [**Remote client user sessions**](../Desktop/clientServer.md#remote-user-sessions): In client/server applications, remote users have their own sessions managed on the server.
 - [**Stored procedures session**](https://doc.4d.com/4Dv20R5/4D/20-R5/4D-Server-and-the-4D-Language.300-6932726.en.html): All stored procedures executed on the server share the same virtual user session.
+- [**Standalone session**](../Project/overview.md#development): Local session object returned in single-user application (useful in development and test phases of client/server applications).

 :::note